Megamjm/Comfyvn-ToolProject/README.md

 ### Ren'Py Export Orchestrator

 Use `python scripts/export_renpy.py --project <id>` to build a playable Ren'Py project under `build/renpy_game/`.
+The same orchestrator is now available to automation via public routes:

+- `POST /export/renpy` stages a Ren'Py-ready folder (defaults to `exports/renpy/<project>_<timeline>/`) and returns the script path, manifest, provenance bundle locations, and a quick asset validation summary.
+- `POST /export/bundle` packages the Studio bundle (scenes, assets, provenance, embedded Ren'Py snapshot) into `exports/bundles/<slug>.zip`, mirroring the CLI provenance bundle.
+Dry runs reuse the diff payload emitted by `scripts/export_renpy.py`.

-Key helpers:
+Key CLI helpers:

 - Add `--dry-run` to print a diff against the current export without touching disk—ideal for pipeline previews.
 The FastAPI mirror lives at `GET /api/export/renpy/preview` so Studio and automation bots can surface the same diff payload to modders.
 - Pass `--publish --publish-out exports/renpy/<name>.zip` to generate a deterministic archive containing `game/`, `publish_manifest.json`, and per-platform placeholders.
 Combine with `--invoke-sdk --renpy-sdk /path/to/renpy` when you want the orchestrator to call the Ren'Py launcher immediately after zipping.
 - Use `--no-per-scene` to skip auxiliary `.rpy` modules or `--platform <id>` to customise placeholder folders for downstream packagers.
 - `--pov-mode` (`auto`, `master`, `forks`, `both`, `disabled`) and `--no-pov-switch` govern POV-aware exports.
 In the default `auto` mode the orchestrator analyses scene/timeline metadata, emits a master build with an in-game “Switch POV” menu, and materialises per-POV forks under `forks/<slug>/`.
 Disable the menu when distribution bundles should select POV externally (e.g., standalone character routes).
 - `--bake-weather` toggles deterministic weather/lighting baking (default inherits the `enable_export_bake` feature flag) and writes `<out>/label_manifest.json` with POV label coverage plus the `battle_labels` catalogue hashed for cache invalidation.
 - Successful runs now drop `provenance_bundle.zip` and a readable `provenance.json` beside the export.
 The CLI summary echoes `provenance_bundle`, `provenance_json`, and `provenance_findings` so downstream jobs can archive or lint the provenance payloads without unpacking the archive.
+The public `/export/renpy` route returns the same payload so Studio/automation can mirror CLI output verbatim.
 - Modder hooks `on_export_started` / `on_export_completed` broadcast CLI runs (project, timeline, weather bake flag, label manifest path, provenance bundle status) so CI/CD can react without tailing logs.

 See `docs/development_notes.md` for additional CLI samples, REST hooks, and environment toggles aimed at modders and tooling authors.